Registering a neonatal death and/or birth

 Every neonatal death in England, Wales and Northern Ireland must be registered in the district in which it takes place, normally within 5 days.
 You must register the death within 8 days in Scotland.

 There may be a delay if there is a post-mortem examination.

 Registering your baby’s birth

-- if neither parent is able to register the death, another relative, someone else who was present at the death, or a member of the hospital staff, can register the death.
+If neither parent can register the death, another relative, someone else who was present at the death, or a member of the hospital staff can register.

 If you need to hold the funeral sooner

 The death of your baby usually needs to be registered before the funeral can take place.
 But if you need to hold the funeral sooner for religious reasons, most registrars will help you by registering the death out of normal office hours.
 Ask the hospital staff for information about arranging urgent registration.

 - Child Bereavement UK provides specialised support, information and training for everyone affected when a baby or child dies, or when a child is bereaved.
 It also runs an online forum for bereaved parents.